Nick Maton Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks fifth in the league with a collective 9.8 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Giants pitching staff ranks seventh in the league.

-- Giants pitchers combine to rank 22nd in baseball in home runs surrendered (20 total, 1.5 per game).
+- The Giants rank 22nd in baseball in home runs allowed (21 total, 1.5 per game).

-- The Giants will send DeSclafani (1-0) to make his third start of the season.
+- Webb gets the start for the Giants, his fourth of the season.
+He is 0-3 with a 6.35 ERA and 22 strikeouts in 17 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Kansas City Royals, when he went 6 1/3 innings, allowing one earned run while giving up three hits.
+- The right-hander's last appearance came on Tuesday against the Los Angeles Dodgers, when he tossed six innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.